-This particular example is finished as bright polished alloy and was supplied with a box of BBs, a cleaning rod, spare diaphragms, an adjustable rear sight which would be pushed into the magazine plug and an instruction manual.
+This particular example is finished as bright polished alloy and was supplied with a box of BBs, a cleaning rod, spare diaphragms, an adjustable rear sight that would be pushed into the magazine plug and an instruction manual.
 It may have originally been supplied with a metal spinning target.
 The pistol was also available in black and I have read that purple anodised models may also have been sold.
 Later French PNEUMA-TIR models were also produced in various transparent coloured plastic and supplied in cardboard boxes with polystyrene inserts along with a tube of BBs.

 Certainly, the PNEUMA-TIR 500 could be purchased as a carbine model.
 The basic pistol was exactly the same however it was supplied in a long cardboard box along with a wire shoulder stock and a longer barrel.
 An absolutely stunning example sold at Rock Island Auction on December 5th 2014 for $1,495 plus auction fees!
 Later PNEUMA-TIR carbine models were sold in cardboard boxes with polystyrene inserts and a plastic shoulder stock with extended removable barrels.
 The barrels simply screwed into the muzzle replacing the plastic muzzle and barrel locating cap.
 The carbine barrel and shoulder stock were also available as an optional purchase.